First Congregational Church Council Meeting Minutes

 Lisa will investigate our software to see if we can keep inactives on the email list while de-activating snail mail.

 Sara introduced the issue of contracting/hiring FCC members.
-In light of the church’s priority to nurture relationship with its members, in addition to the inherent conflict of interest, Council recommends we not hire members to provide contracted services.
-Sara (?) will draft a policy for consideration at our October meeting.
+In light of the church’s priority to nurture relationship with its members, in addition to the potential conflict of interest inherent in dual relationships, Council recommends we not hire members to provide contracted goods and services.
+Sara will draft a policy for consideration at our October meeting with Council and staff input.

 Eric led a discussion about FCC Faith Statements with the desire that it/they be relevant and succinct.
 Every member should be able to know it, share it and believe it.
 Council embraced “Love God, Love others, Love yourself.”
 Discussion will continue in October with questions like What does it mean to love God?
 To love others?
 To love yourself?
 How do we do that at FCC?